jhayer/tutorials/docs/git_rstudio.md

 ### Creating the script

-*From here, the tutorial is based on a [R tutorial for data visualisation](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html) from Data Carpentry.*
+*From here, the tutorial is partly based on a [R tutorial for data visualisation](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html) from Data Carpentry.*

 You will now create a new Rscript `plot_surveys.R` in the `scripts/` subfolder.
 Then add the first commands to the script: